 Executi ve Proposed Policy Amendment Rationale Effect Compliance Review safety, and welfare; mitigate and prepare for Establishes the purpose for disasters; protect and preserve natural systems; having policies and manage impacts on public services and regulations that address the infrastructure; and reduce impacts on climate impacts of fossil fuel facilities. change.
 Permitting and review processes shall Establishes that regulations be tailored for different scales of fossil fuel are to be tailored to different facilities. scales of facilities.
 F-330b King County shall thoroughly review the full See Amendments regarding Same. scope of potential impacts on proposals for new, impacts and regulation of modified, or expanded fossil fuel facilities.
 Fossil fossil fuel facilities. fuel facilities, as defined in the King County Code, Directs a full review of include commercial facilities used primarily to impacts, consistent with receive, store, transfer, wholesale trade, or Ordinance 18866, which transport fossil fuels, such as but not limited to imposed a six month bulk terminals, bulk storage facilities, bulk moratorium on the refining, and bulk handling facilities. establishment of new or expansion of existing major fossil fuel facilities.
 Provides a general description of fossil fuel facilities with the full definition in the King County Code.
-Directs that modified fossil fuel facilities shall follow the required permitting process. roquired politikung process.
+Directs that modified fossil fuel facilities shall follow the required permitting process.

 Executi ve Prop posed Policy Amendment Rationale Effect Compliance Review Edits from the PRD to clarify distinctions between modifications and expansions.
 F-330c When reviewing proposals for new, modified or See Amendments regarding Same.
 Same.
-Same. expand ded fossil fuel facilities, King County shall impacts and regulation of require e comprehensive environmental fossil fuel facilities. assess sment, and early and continuous public Requires a comprehensive notice and comment opportunities.
-King County assessment of new fossil fuel shall a pprove new facilities only when: facilities.
+Same. expan ded fossil fuel facilities, King County shall impacts and regulation of require e comprehensive environmental fossil fuel facilities. assess sment, and early and continuous public Requires a comprehensive notice and comment opportunities.
+King County assessment of new fossil fuel shall a approve new facilities only when: facilities.
 The assessment is a.
 The proposed facility can confine or to address numerous items, mitigate all operational impacts; as noted in the policy, b.
-The facility can adequately mitigate demonstrate compliance with conflicts with adjacent land uses: applicable requirements, and C. The full scope of environmental impacts, ensure public consultation. including life cycle greenhouse gas ensure public consultation. emissions and public health, have been evaluated and appropriately conditioned Edits from the PRD to clarify or mitigated as necessary, consistent distinctions between with the County's substantive State modifications and expansions.
+The facility can adequately mitigate demonstrate compliance with conflicts with adjacent land uses; • C. The full scope of environmental impacts, applicable requirements, and including life cycle greenhouse gas ensure public consultation. emissions and public health, have been evaluated and appropriately conditioned Edits from the PRD to clarify or mitigated as necessary, consistent distinctions between with the County's substantive State modifications and expansions.
 Environmental Policy Act authority; d.
-The applicant must comply with applicable federal and state regulations, including the Clean Water Act, Clean Air • Act, and Endangered Species Act; e.
-The applicant has demonstrated early, meaningful, and robust consultation with the public, surrounding property owners, and with Indian Tribes to assess impacts and with indian tribes to assess impacts
+The applicant must comply with applicable federal and state regulations, including the Clean Water Act, Clean Air Act, and Endangered Species Act; e.
+The applicant has demonstrated early, meaningful, and robust consultation with the public, surrounding property owners, and with Indian Tribes to assess impacts

-Executive Proposed Policy Amendment Rationale Effect Compliance Review to Treaty-protected cultural and fisheries resources; and f.
-Risks to public health and public safety can be mitigated.
-Review Tool shall be used as an important consideration to identify and mitigate impacts in the siting of new, modified, or expanded fossil fuel facilities.
-See Amendments regarding impacts and regulation of fossil fuel facilities.
-Requires the use of the County's equity impact review tool; this is to be implemented through State Environmental Policy Review procedures that, per Washington Administrative Code section 197-11-444, require assessment of potential adverse environmental impacts on topics such as air quality, water quality, environmental health risks, land and shoreline use, housing, transportation impacts, public services and more.
-Sets a foundation for one part of the review of these facilities, related to ESJ.
-Same.
-Same.
+Executive Proposed Policy Amendment Rationale Effect Compliance Review to Treaty-protected cultural and f resources; and f.
+Risks to public health and public can be mitigated.
+F-330d Results from the King County Equity Impa Review Tool shall be used as an important Sets a foundation for one part of the review of Same.
+Same. consideration to identify and mitigate important the siting of new, modified, or expanded for fuel facilities. fossil fuel facilities. these facilities, related to ESJ. impacts, public services and more.